Alzurana/GDScript-Utility-Scrap-Pouch/readme.md

 This is just a general collection of useful little gdscript snipplets.
 They're all documented.
 Please consult the in editor documentation and check out the examples.

+## .gitattributes and .gitignore
+Consider this projects git files for a simple project setup.
+The .gitattributes file sets up git LFS for any file within any "assets" folder, no matter where in the project tree.
+On top of that it will exclude .uid and .import files from this.
+The whole idea being that you never ever have to think about adding specific file types to your LFS and potentially forget.
+Just make sure anything LFS is in assets and you're set up with this automagic approach.

 ## [SignalBundle](utilities/signal_bundle/)
 This is a utility class meant to make awaiting signals easier. it allows to await multiple signals like this:<br>
 `await SignalBundle.any([signal1, signal2, ...])`<br>